 “In those days there was no king in Israel.
 Everyone did what was right in his own eyes.”– Judges 21:25 (ESV)

-This closing line explains the chaos of the era and invites us to seek God’s wise order in our lives.
+This line captures the chaos of that time and invites us to seek God’s order in our own lives.

 “Then the LORD raised up judges, who saved them out of the hand of those who plundered them.”– Judges 2:16 (ESV)